top of page

 Omoto’s success did not go unnoticed, and he was later asked to take over the softball program at Salinas High School, which had not reached the CCS (Central Coast Section) playoffs in over ten years.
 In 2006, under his leadership, the team made the CCS playoffs—and followed that with playoff appearances for the next three consecutive years.
 His success did not go unnoticed; Omoto was named the Salinas Californian County Coach of the Year, highlighting his growing reputation as a skilled and impactful coach.

 Despite these responsibilities, Coach Omoto still found time to coach two traveling teams- the 13u Monterey Bay Rippers Baseball team and the 16u Monterey Bay Rippers Girls Fast Pitch Softball team.
 He coached both teams for 7 years, continuing to mentor young athletes at the competitive travel level.
-In 2009, Omoto returned to baseball at the request of his father, who had been involved with the Monterey High Toredores baseball program for over forty years.
-He was asked to take on the Head Coach role of the JV and freshman teams, a position he held for 2 years.
+In 2009, Omoto returned to baseball at the request of his father, who had been involved with the Monterey High Toreadors baseball program for over forty years.
+He was asked to take on being Head Coach for two teams at Monterey High, the JV and freshman teams, a position he did for 2 years.

-Later, he served as the JV Head Coach and assistant Varsity coach, further cementing his legacy in developing young athletes and shaping successful programs.
+Later, after finding a Head Coach for the Freshman team, he remained as the JV Head Coach and assistant Varsity coach for, further cementing his legacy in developing young athletes and shaping successful programs.

 One of Coach Omoto’s proudest achievements was for twenty consecutive years, from 1999 to 2019, Coach Omoto conducted the Monterey Bay Rippers free baseball and softball workout and conditioning program for student-athletes on the Monterey Peninsula.
 The purpose of the program was to prepare young athletes for their local youth baseball and softball leagues, while also helping high school players get ready for their respective high school teams.